Vegetarian udon and chives | Best recipes, foods and travel

 Does anyone have other ideas to prepare udon?
 Please leave your URL.
 I still have balance.

-6 Comments on “Vegetarian udon and chives”
+6 Replies to “Vegetarian udon and chives”

-lilian, if it’s the dried type i think it could be soba cos usually udon is thicker and its available from the chiller section. the thickness is like the KL’s hokkien char’s thick yellow noodles (tai look mien). however when i did a search i found they do hv dried udon but so far i hv not noticed any on the shelves.
+1. lilian, if it’s the dried type i think it could be soba cos usually udon is thicker and its available from the chiller section. the thickness is like the KL’s hokkien char’s thick yellow noodles (tai look mien). however when i did a search i found they do hv dried udon but so far i hv not noticed any on the shelves.

 usually when i boil noodles, i will fish a bit out and test it before removing from the pot. if still hard in the centre cook a lil longer and try again to check.